-Located in Winslow, Indiana, USA, and operating on approximately 16 hectares of land, the plant specializes in the treating of railway ties.
-The facilities include two pressure treating cylinders for oilborne preservatives, giving a combined annual treating capacity of approximately 150,000 cubic metres.
-The plant also includes a crosstie and switch tie inspection facility capable of processing 1.5 million ties annually, a maintenance facility, and offices for production and wood procurement personnel.
+Located in Bangor, Wisconsin, USA, and operating on approximately 45 hectares of land, the plant specializes in the treating of railway ties.
+The facilities include three pressure treating cylinders for oilborne preservatives, providing a combined annual treating capacity of approximately 200,000 cubic metres.
+The plant also includes a crosstie and switch tie inspection facility capable of processing 1.5 million ties annually, a maintenance facility and offices for production, sales and wood procurement personnel.

-For the year ended December 31, 2016, capital expenditures at the Winslow plant amounted to approximately US\$660,000, mainly towards tie sorter upgrades that included a new end plating machine.
+For the year ended December 31, 2017, capital expenditures at the Bangor plant approximated US\$860,000, devoted mainly to a new endplater, a batch water treatment system and preplate safety upgrades.